Raphlawren/Laptops_Pricing_Prediction_Using_Specifications/README.md

 Fig 15: ![overfit](https://github.com/Raphlawren/Laptops_Pricing_Prediction_Using_Specifications/assets/130583230/9d2f85f2-1c1f-4b3c-b8e8-d65b1de51d2f)

 In Fig 15, we plot a graph to look at the best degree to use to test our data to reduce overfitting and modeling noise

+## CONCLUSION

+* We can now say CPU_frequency, RAM_GB, Storage_GB_SSD, CPU_core, OS, GPU, Category is a good predictor of price

+Thank you.